The Color Morale: Signing to Fearless Records and Hold On Pain Ends (2014–2016)

 On April 10, 2014, it was revealed by Fearless Records that they have signed The Color Morale, and they also announced that the band's label debut and fourth studio album, titled Hold On Pain Ends, will be out later in 2014.
 On April 11, the band announced Mike Honson as their new official bassist via Facebook, replacing Justin Hieser.
 On May 27, the band announced that they completed recording their album after two months.
 On June 23, the first single, "Outer Demons", from their upcoming album was released on iTunes, along with a promotional lyric video.

 On July 2, the album artwork and track list for the album was made public with accompanying pre-orders.
 On July 16, the band released their second single "Suicide;Stigma" which features guest vocals Dave Stephens of We Came as Romans.

 Hold On Pain Ends was officially released on September 2, 2014.
 The album was produced by Mike Green.
 Beside of Dave Stephens, it also features guest vocals from Craig Owens of Chiodos on the track "Developing Negative".

 Desolate Divine and hiatus (2016–2020)

 On June 23, 2016, the band announced their new fifth studio album titled Desolate Divine and that it was released on August 19.
 On the same day, the band released the lead single "Walls".
 In an interview, vocalist Garret Rapp revealed that he is not doing the unclean vocals on the new album and that the position would be filled by rhythm guitarist Aaron Saunders.

 On January 19, 2018, Garret Rapp announced on the band's Facebook page that the band are taking a break and officially went into a hiatus.

 Return and upcoming sixth studio album (2020–present)

-On March 25, 2020, Garret Rapp announced that the band were back and writing for their upcoming sixth studio album.
+On March 25, 2020, Garret Rapp announced that the band was back and writing for their upcoming sixth studio album.
 On January 30, 2023, the band announced they will reunite at Blue Ridge Rock Festival 2023 held at the Virginia International Raceway in September.